From Flow to Form: Emergence of the Cytokinetic Ring via Active Cortical Dynamics: Abstract

 \section{Abstract}

-During cell division active flows occur in the cortex, a thin layer of gel-like network of acto- myosin filaments, beneath the cell surface.
-The cortical flow and the associated stresses bring about change in the cell shape, in particular a sharp invagination at the mid-cell.
-Using 3D phase field simulation of an active deformable shell, which captures coupled dynamics of cortical velocity and nematic order, we show how a nematic-like actomyosin ring spontaneously emerge at the equator and drive sharp invagination.
-We further demonstrate how different cortical flow patterns, including counter-rotating flows emerge near the division furrow.
-We show that these flow patterns, often attributed to intrinsic chirality of actomyosin filaments—can instead arise from bias in the initial nematic alignment, revealing a memory effect in the system.
-By analyzing a simpler model of activity gradient driven compressive flow on a flat interface we decipher the main ingredients for surface instability leading to invagination and counter-moving flows.
+Active cortical flows are essential for assembling the equatorial actin ring during cell division and for driving cleavage furrow formation.
+However, neither the filamentous ring nor realistic furrow shapes have been reproduced in theoretical or computational models.
+Here, using a phase field simulation of an active deformable shell, which captures coupling of cortical flows and nematic order, we show how a nematic-like actomyosin ring spontaneously emerge at the equator and drive sharp invagination.
+Unexpectedly, we find that counter-rotating flow patterns near the furrow—often attributed to intrinsic chirality of actomyosin filaments—can instead arise from random initial nematic alignment with a small bias, revealing a memory effect in the cortex.
+Finally, we propose a reduced model of activity-gradient-driven compressive flow on a flat surface and identify the minimal physical ingredients required for surface instability and opposing flows.
+Together, these results establish a unified physical framework for cytokinesis and provide a mechanistic reinterpretation of flow chirality in dividing cells.

-Cell division is one of the fundamental processes contributing to cellular morphogenesis—a mechano-chemical process through which complex physical shapes and patterns emerge from a single cell \cite{growthandform}.
+Cell division is fundamental to biological morphogenesis—a mechano-chemical process through which complex physical shapes and patterns emerge from a single cell \cite{growthandform}.
 During cytokinesis, the last stage of division, invagination occurs at the midcell, due to flows \cite{reymann2016cortical} in the subsurface layer - the cortex, which is a contractile, gel-like network of actin filaments and myosin motors.
-Acto-myosin contractility, which is an active process fueled by hydrolysis of ATP molecules, creates stress gradient that drives active flows \cite{RMP}.
+Acto-myosin contractility, which is an active process fueled by hydrolysis of ATP molecules, creates stress gradient that drives active flows \cite{RMP}. \\